NicolasAndrehh/First-Capstone-Project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse community.
+I would like to thank [Cindy Shin](https://www.behance.net/adagio07) because this project is based on her original design idea.

 <p align="right"><a href="#readme-top">Back to top</a></p>